tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 Sounds too good to be true.
 How did we do it?

-We started with a schema which evolved into a protocol built around a core set of concepts.
-To deploy the protocol without friction, we leveraged the parallels between schemas and static types and protocols and functions.
+We started with a schema which evolved into a protocol that expressed a core set of concepts for interacting with data.

-In other words, the system is broken down into four parts:

-1. The Schema
-2. The Protocol
-3. The Concepts
-   1. Semantic types / Everything is a type
-   2. Actioning
-   3. Promoting edges to a first class type
-   4. Dropping objects
-   5. Isomorphs
-4. Deployment
-   1. Schemas as a parallel to the type system
-   2. Protocol specification as a parallel to functions

 # The Schema